New Hampshire 2017 Maple Producers Annual Maple Sugar Weekend

 A Tour of the Lassonde Maple Orchard

 Within walking distance from my home, perched high on a hill, sits the sugar house of Don and Barbara Lassonde.
 They have been making syrup for over forty years.
 Barbara is the former publicist for the Maple Producers, serving nearly seventeen years.
 Don was the secretary for ten years.
 They own a beautiful fourteen acre property and more than half of it has sap lines.
 Each year during the maple weekend festivities, they hang a few buckets near their maple house for the kids to empty, but of their 300 taps, those are mazed together using tubing.

 Over the years, the Lassondes have been recognized as superior maple producers, as can be attested by their many ribbons tacked to a wall in their sugar house.
 Barbara has also written the book, "Maple Sugaring in New Hampshire".

 More Information Regarding Maple Syrup Grading

 I met with Barbara and Don recently and they explained more of the maple grading system to me.
-Because the grading system has not been inconsistent from state to state and country to country, it has been confusing for the consumer.
-A new system was, therefore, created.
-For now, the new system is voluntary.
-That is so producers have another season in which to use their labels that they have already on hand.
-After this year, however, the new grading system will be mandatory and will be internationally recognized.
+Because the grading system has not been consistent from state to state and country to country, it has been confusing for the consumer.
+A new mandatory grading system has been created and it is now internationally recognized.

 As Told by a Local